ssrbloginsoft/image-engine-svelte/README.md

-# Svelte components for ImageEngine integration
+# Svelte components for ImageEngine integration-BetaNotTested

 Hassle-free way to deliver optimized responsive images in your Svelte applications.